IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

     - Makes the binaries more suitable for headless environments
     - Clearly indicates which operations are unsupported due to AWT removal

+15. **Platform-Specific Binary Selection**
+    - Action supports explicit platform selection via parameter
+    - Falls back to auto-detection if no platform is specified
+    - Ensures the correct binary is used for each platform
+    - Improves reliability across different environments
+    - Supports all platforms built by the periodic build workflow:
+      - Linux (amd64/x86_64)
+      - Linux (arm64)
+      - macOS (x86_64)
+      - macOS (arm64)

+16. **Matrix-Based Testing Strategy**
+    - Test workflow uses a matrix strategy to test on all supported platforms
+    - Tests only on platforms that are actually supported (macOS and Linux, both x86_64 and arm64)
+    - Passes platform parameter to the action for proper binary selection
+    - Provides platform-specific feedback in verification steps
+    - Ensures the action works correctly on all supported platforms
+    - Helps identify platform-specific issues early

 ## Component Relationships

 - The periodic build workflow creates Docker images that the setup action consumes